SlygoPika/othelloProject/README.md

 ### Description
 This personal project aims to use concepts of object orientated programming to create a PvP Othello game.
+The Othello board will be an array of ASCII characters.
 In this variation of Othello, user can choose from 5 options of starting position.
 Furthermore, some board positions will be unplayable.

 ### Game Rules